 |Direct Joining Cost||

 Morning: Today will be slightly active but well laid out.
-After enjoying breakfast next to the Mekong, we will leave to visit the Living Land Farm, where you will learn about the most important aspect of Lao Life, the Sticky Rice.
+After enjoying breakfast, next to the Mekong, we will leave to visit the Living Land Farm, where you will learn about the most important aspect of Lao Life, the Sticky Rice.
 You will enter the Paddy Field to sow the sapling, and then go through 14 stages before it is served to you as a snack with the local delicacies.
 You will also learn about ‘Sustainable Tourism’ where what we grow and earn is shared with the community.

-Afternoon: After the Sticky Rice Adventure we will proceed to the most beautiful waterfall of Laos, the Kuang Si Waterfall.
-The Torqouise waters move in steps over calcium and limestone rocks and every step is a picture opportunity.
+Afternoon: After the Sticky Rice Adventure, we will proceed to the most beautiful waterfall of Laos, the Kuang Si Waterfall.
+The Turquoise waters move in steps over calcium and limestone rocks and every step is a picture opportunity.
 For those who want to bathe in the fall or take a short swim can do so.
 Lunch will be served overlooking the waterfall.
-Later we will pass through the Asian Bear Conservation Centre and learn about how the Asian Bears on the verge of Extinction, are saved and nurtured.
+Later we will pass through the Asian Bear Conservation Centre and learn about how the Asian Bears on the verge of Extinction are saved and nurtured.
 Enjoy the Lao Coconut and try finishing it, before stepping in our mini vans to head back to Luang Prabang.

-Morning- Afternoon: The Elephant Village experience is truly unique as you would be first briefed about how the Centre takes care of the rescued Elephants from the South of Laos where they are used in the Logging Industry.
-We would then Ride on the Elephants without the ‘Howdah’, which is a wooden enclosure place on the back.
-We will directly ride on the neck of the Elephant and as the mighty creature walks downhill to the River and inside the water, its quite an adventure.
+Afternoon: The Elephant Village experience is truly unique, as you would be first briefed about how the Centre takes care of the rescued Elephants from the South of Laos where they are used in the Logging Industry.
+We would then ride on the Elephants without the ‘Howdah’, which is a wooden enclosure place on the back.
+We will directly ride on the neck of the Elephant and as the mighty creature walks downhill to the River and inside the water, it is quite an adventure.
 The Mahout who rides behind would get down and let you be with your elephant alone for some time.
-Walk up to the camp back and then after locally prepared lunch overlooking the lovely Nam Khan river, we walk down again to take part in the Elephant Bathing.
-Later you can choose to walk with the Elephants in the jungle and meet Maxi, the baby elephant which was born in the camp.
-After some late afternoon rest we would set out for our last evening together.
+Walk up to the camp back and then after enjoying a locally prepared lunch overlooking the lovely Nam Khan River, we walk down again to take part in the Elephant Bathing.
+Later you can choose to walk in the jungle to meet Maxi, the baby elephant that was born in the camp.
+After some late afternoon rest, we would set out for our last evening together.